yetulaxman/containers-workflows/_hands-on/day2/blast.md

 ### Expected learning outcome from tutorial:
 After this tutorial, you will be able to:
 - Search a bioinformatics application (in this case, BLAST) as a docker image from a registry (from Quay.io)
-- Deploy the application as a singularity container in Puhti environment interactively
+- Deploy the application as a singularity/apptainer container in Puhti environment interactively

-### Run BLAST analysis using a singularity container
+### Run BLAST analysis using an apptainer container

 1. Navigate to your *scratch* folder and launch an interactive terminal on Puhti supercomputer: